endless-sky/endless-sky-wiki/CreatingMissions.md

 # Source and destination filters

 A mission can be offered from a planet or ship, but all missions must have a destination planet.
 For missions offered on a planet, if no destination is given that same planet is used.
-This can be useful for missions that should end on the same planet they start on, such as "Kill pirate ship X and return here for payment."
+This can be useful for missions that should end on the same planet they start on, such as "Kill pirate ship 'X' and return here for payment."

 For missions offered by a ship, you must always specify a destination, even if the mission is designed to always be "declined" - e.g. a message where the pilot thanks you for repairing them but asks for no further help.

-If no source is specified, the mission will be offered whenever its "to offer" conditions are satisfied; this can be used to create a mission that is offered as soon as you complete another.
+If no source is specified, the mission will be offered whenever its `to offer` conditions are satisfied; this can be used to create a mission that is offered as soon as you complete another.

 For the source and destination, you can either specify one particular planet, or give a set of constraints that the planet must match: